pl3onasm/AADS/algorithms/dynamic-programming/knapsack/README.md

 <br />

 The value of the original problem is obtained by calling $V(n-1,W)$.
-The base case occurs when we have no items left ($i = \infty$) or the knapsack capacity is zero.
+The base case occurs when we have no items left ($i = \infty$) or the remaining knapsack capacity is zero.
 In this case, the value of the subproblem is zero.
-If we choose to include the last item in the knapsack, , we update the optimal solution of the previous subproblem by subracting its weight $w_i$ from the remaining capacity $j$ and adding its value $v_i$ to the total value.
-Excluding the item means the total value and the remaining capacity found in the previous subproblem remain unchanged.
+For the recursive case, we can choose to include the last item if it still fits ($w_i \leq j$).
+We include the item in the knapsack by subracting its weight $w_i$ from the remaining capacity $j$ and adding its value $v_i$ to the value of the previous subproblem $V(i-1,j-w_i)$.
+The optimal value is then obtained by taking the maximum between the value of the subproblem with the item included and the value of the subproblem without the item.
+The other and last case is when the item does not fit in the knapsack.
+In this case, we can only exclude the item, which means the total value and the remaining capacity remain unchanged and we consider the next item.

 <br/>